-Name of Firm/Bank/Bro ker/Dealer:
+Name of Firm/Bank/Broker/Dealer:

-·

-Virginia Transportation the Code of Virginia w appendix to the Investme conduct business with t ve received and reviewed the Investment Policy of the Northern Authority.
-I have read and understand the policy and am aware of with respect to municipal investment statutes, as included as an ent Policy.
-Further, I have insured that other personnel, who may he Authority from time to time, are aware of the Policy and its negs with the Authority, I will, at all times, follow the guidelines as lent Policy.
+I acknowledge that I have received and reviewed the Investment Policy of the Northern Virginia Transportation Authority.
+I have read and understand the policy and am aware of the Code of Virginia with respect to municipal investment statutes, as included as an appendix toreferenced within the Investment Policy.
+Further, I have insured ensured that other personnel, who may conduct business with the Authority from time to time, are aware of the Policy and its provisions.
+In my dealings with the Authority, I will, at all times, follow the guidelines as presented in the Investment Policy.

-I certify that I am author rized to represent and commit my firm to this acknowledgement.
+I certify that I am authorized to represent and commit my firm to this acknowledgement.

 Printed Name:

 Signature:

 Title:

 Date: